Zoho launches Projects Plus a smart, AI-powered project management solution for enterprises in MENA

 Building on the success of Zoho Projects, which saw rapid growth in 2024 with 55% of new users migrating from tools like Microsoft Project and JIRA, Projects Plus addresses the operational complexities faced by organisations in the MENA region.

-Zoho Projects is one of the company’s top-selling products in UAE with an annual revenue increase of 33% since 2023 and the Middle East and Africa (MEA) region is the product’s fastest-growing market globally.
+Zoho Projects is one of the company’s top-selling products in Egypt with an annual revenue increase of 48% since 2023 and the Middle East and Africa (MEA) region is the product’s fastest-growing market globally.
 Projects Plus, now a platform, expands across four key areas: data democratisation, AI, hybrid project management, and collaborative work management.

 "Like many of our enterprise solutions, Zoho Projects Plus was developed to deliver supreme value and meet the needs our customers had been demonstrating within our software suite, particularly between Zoho Projects and Zoho Analytics," says Hyther Nizam, President Middle East and Africa (MEA), Zoho.
 "Projects Plus synthesises the latest AI-driven tools, data-first analytics, and privacy-focused protections into software that anticipates the evolving needs of international Enterprise organisations, expanding Zoho's global reach."